-The basic layout of the portage tree is as follows:
+The basic layout of the Gentoo repository is as follows:

 distfiles/.
 This is not included in the main git tree, but it will be found on most user systems.

 packages.
 Again, this is found on user systems but not in the main git tree.

 Things that do not belong in the tree:

 Software-wise, in general all of the following should be met in order for a package to be included in the tree: